ismyrnow/BibleVerses/README.md

-Bible memory verse app, which works offline.
+Bible memory verse app, which works offline using AppCache and LocalStorage.

 ![Screenshot](screenshot.png)